 Read this: The best outdoor GPS watches

-There's also a host of useful cycling and running metrics on board and it even has a flashlight mode.
-It's the battery life that really impresses here though.
+There's also a host of useful cycling and running metrics on board, and even a flashlight mode.
+It's the battery life that's the reason to pick this one up, though.
 You can expect up to 100 hours in navigation mode and 14 days when used in standard watch mode.
+Mighty impressive.

 GPS battery life: 100 hours